MaxPra/GameTimeNext/README.md

 2. Enter your **SteamGridDB API Key**
 3. Save

-> ⚠️ Without an API key, artwork features are disabled in the current beta.
+> Without an API key, artwork features are disabled in the current beta.
+Local images remain available via the cropping tool.

 <br>

-## 🚀 Usage
+## Usage

+### Quick Launch Menu

+Press **Ctrl + M** anywhere in the app to open the quick launch menu — from here you can start any of your configured applications instantly, without navigating through the UI.

 ### Navigation